 The basics of improvisation on the ocarina

-Learning how to improvise music on the ocarina is a lot like speaking a language.
+If you watch someone who is experienced with improvisation it could appear that they are just pulling a melody from thin air, but that's not how it works.
+Improvising music on the ocarina is a lot like speaking a language.
 When you speak in your native language, you don't assemble words a letter at a time - rather you think in concepts, and sentences 'just happen'.

 The pentatonic scale